Lancaster to Lune Valley Bike Ride (Traffic Free)

 Public Toilets: At Crook O’Lune (point 4) and Bull Beck (point 6).

-Refreshments: Station Inn in Caton, refreshments usually at Crook O’Lune (point 4) and Bull Beck (point 6)
+Refreshments: Station Inn and The Ship in Caton, refreshments usually at Crook O’Lune (point 4, open Fri, Sat, Sun 9am-3pm – CASH ONLY) and Bull Beck (point 6)

 1 Start.
 St George’s Quay, Lancaster (LA1 1RB)